|Nutrition Facts (per serving)|

 - Use chilled coconut yogurt instead and make a vegan version of the smoothie.
 Choose coconut milk as the liquid or add coconut water to enhance the coconut flavor.

-- Add 1 to 2 tablespoons of chia or flaxseeds to help thicken the smoothie and add a quick boost of healthy fiber.
+- Add 1 to 2 tablespoons of chia or flaxseeds to help thicken the smoothie.

 How to Easily Clean Your Blender

 For a quick cleanup, first flush out your dirty blender with running water.
 Then fill the blender halfway with warm water and some drops of dish soap.
 Run the blender on high for 20 seconds.
-Rinse thoroughly with water and done.
+Rinse thoroughly with water and then dry.